 Bellenden Road has a very different vibe to the hip halls of Copeland Park, and the noisy bars and chicken shops of Rye Lane.
 The slightly unfortunately-monikered street is quaint and villagey, with independent shops and places to eat.

-Pop round the corner to Choumert road to find another hidden Peckham gem.
-The Back Room is a tiny community cinema, which is indeed the back room of a pub called The Montpellier.
+Pop round the corner to Choumert Road to find another hidden Peckham gem.
+Back Room Cinema is a tiny community cinema, which is indeed the back room of a pub called The Montpelier.
 If you’re looking for a cheap cinema closer to home, don’t miss our guide to cheap film culture in London.